 Health insurance: Massachusetts State Law requires all undergraduate students enrolled in a minimum of 9 credits have insurance in the university’s health insurance plan or in a plan with comparable coverage.
 You will receive instructions from the Bursar’s Office along with your bill for how to waive or enroll in the university’s health insurance plan.
 The insurance fee automatically appears on your bill.
 You must complete the online waiver to show you have comparable insurance, and we will deduct it from your bill.

 You may not waive your insurance requirement using Health Safety Net, MassHealth Limited, Children's Medical Security Plan or a non-U.S. based plan.
 Students with F-1 visas will automatically be enrolled in the university's health insurance plan.

-Immunizations: Immunization records are required for all full-time students and students enrolled in Nursing and Medical Laboratory Science, on-campus residents and international students.
-Please go to the Student Health Portal and sign in using your UMassD login to obtain and complete your health forms.
+Immunizations: Immunization records are required for all full-time students, students enrolled in Nursing and Medical Laboratory Science, on-campus residents, and international students.
+Please go to the Student Health Portal and sign in using your UMassD Logon to obtain and complete your health forms.

 Orientation is an important introduction to university life.
 It will be your opportunity to receive academic advising in your major, select courses, and meet Orientation Leaders and peers.

 Our objective is for you to achieve your educational goals in a safe and secure environment.